xrdocs/8000/_blogs/cisco-8608-architecture.md

 6. PHY will drop packets coming from standby SC1

 ![PKT_Non-Redun.png]({{site.baseurl}}/images/PKT_Non-Redun.png){: .full}
 Figure 27.
-Data path flow after Aold active pair (RP0/SC0) shutdown
+Data path flow after old active pair (RP0/SC0) shutdown
 {: .text-center}

 1. Ingress traffic coming from the network into the MPA
-2. PHY is uni-casted towards Q200 on new Active Pairs (RP1-SC1)
+2. PHY is unicasted towards Q200 on new Active Pairs (RP1-SC1)
-3. Q200 on active process the received packets
+3. Q200 on active SC1 processes the received packets
 4. Q200 on SC1 forwards packets towards the MPA that has the destination port
 5. In the egress path, PHY will forward the packets from active SC1

 ## Conclusion